-Ontario is located in east-central Canada, and is the most populous of all the provinces, with around 12 million people calling this area their home.
+Ontario is located in east-central Canada, the most populous of all the provinces, with around 14 million people calling this area their home.
 It is also the 2nd largest province in Canada, covering 1.076 million km².
-The province of Ontario houses the national capital city (Ottawa), and the nation's most populous city (Toronto).
+In addition, the province of Ontario houses the national capital city (Ottawa) and the nation's most populous city (Toronto).

-Ontario shares a 2700 kilometre border with the United States to the south (Michigan, Ohio, New York, Minnesota, and Pennsylvania), Manitoba to the west, James Bay and Hudson Bay to the north, and Quebec to the east.
+Here's all you need to know about life in Ontario, Canada.
+Ontario shares a 2700-kilometer border with the United States to the south (Michigan, Ohio, New York, Minnesota, and Pennsylvania), Manitoba to the west, James Bay and Hudson Bay to the north, and Quebec to the east.